-3. If you do not wish to have a complaint of the alleged offence heard and determined by a court, the amount of money specified in this notice as being the modified penalty for the offence may be paid to the authorised person referred to in paragraph 5 below within a period of 28 days after receiving this notice.
+3. If you do not wish to be prosecuted for the alleged offence in a court, the amount of money specified in this notice as being the modified penalty for the offence may be paid to the Public Transport Authority within a period of 28 days after receiving this notice.

-4. If the modified penalty is not paid within the time specified in this notice a complaint for the alleged offence may be heard and determined by a court.
+4. If the modified penalty is not paid within the time specified in paragraph 3 you may be prosecuted for the alleged offence in a court.

-5. Please see the reverse side of this form for payment options.
+5. Please see the reverse side of this form for details of the ways in which the modified penalty may be paid.

-Note: If you require an extension of time to pay the modified penalty or if you believe you have good reason to request this Authority to consider withdrawing this infringement notice, you must send your written reasons to the Director Security Services, Public Transport Authority, P.O.
-Box 383, Northbridge 6865.
+Note: If you require an extension of time to pay the modified penalty or if you believe you have good reason to request this Authority to consider withdrawing this infringement notice, you must send your written reasons to [Address].

 [Reverse side]

-Cheques, Postal Notes or Money Orders should be made out to Public Transport Authority and addressed to Post Office Box 383 Northbridge WA 6865.
-Please ensure to include your name and infringement number with the payment to enable correct payment reconciliation.

-Alternatively, the modified penalty may be paid personally by presenting this notice and the payment amount to the following offices: